 Push and Pull factors of Russian Migration

-Immigration - Russian Push and Pull Factors
+Push Pull Factors

 Definition of Push and Pull factors of Russian Migration to America

 This article explains the Push and Pull factors of Russian Migration to America for kids.
 What are Push and Pull Factors that relate to Russia and what do they mean?
-The push and pull definitions are as follows:

 • Push factors are the reasons why people left Russia, such as persecution, fear, natural disasters, poverty and unemployment